-Chromagraphics has one of the largest digital presses in the industry, the Xerox® Igen 4 EXP (14.33” x 26”) with Igen 4 software compliance.
-The quality of this press having this software makes it regarded as the highest quality and most reliable machine in the industry.
-Another differentiator for Chromagraphics and our Igen is that we are one of the few printers that keep matte toner loaded in the press at all times.
-This toner yields the closest look to conventional printing than any other digital print workflow available. .
-Once our clients saw the difference between the matte toner and typical gloss toner, we stopped offering gloss toner by our client’s demand and only offer matte toner.
+Chromagraphics has one of the largest digital presses in the industry, the Xerox® Igen 150 Press (14.33” x 26”) with Igen 150 software compliance.
+The quality of this press in combination with this software makes it regarded as the highest quality and most reliable machine in the industry.
+Another differentiator for Chromagraphics and our Igen is that we are one of the few printers that uses matte toner.
+This matte toner yields the closest look to conventional printing than any other digital print workflow available.
+Once our clients saw the difference between the matte toner and typical gloss toner, we stopped offering gloss toner by our client’s demand.
 The quality of the matte toner is unmatched and seeing is believing.
-If you’d to receive samples of the same artwork printed on Igens with both matte versus gloss toner, click here.
+If you’d like to receive samples of the same artwork printed on Igens with both matte versus gloss toner, click here.

-The large size and throughput capability of this machine also allows us to produce your work more effectively than most other digital press which also enables us to price our digital work very competitively.
+The large size and throughput capability of this machine also allows us to produce your work more effectively than most other digital presses.
+Because of this, it enables us to price our digital work very competitively.
 Our Igen press can also print on the widest range of stocks available going up to 18pts thick and stocks with heavy textured surfaces!
 We can also print on specialty types of substrates, synthetic stocks and pre-manufactured forms such as magnet and ID card forms, labels, CD and DVD labels and many other specialized products.